cloakware-ctf/rhme3-writeups/README.md

 #### The Solution

+Sorry, reader.
 I honestly don't know :)

 It turns out that the challenge binaries which were made available for download were different than the binaries that they tested for the challenge.
 This is somewhat understandable though -- recall that the challenges are individually encrypted for each board.
 SO... the testing we were doing against our RHME3 board was different than the verification that poor Alex was doing on his end.
 He eventually got back to us with the good/bad news:

 ![bug](car_key_fob_hardware_backdoor/there_was_a_bug.png)

-In the end we were given the solve and gold (retroactively) for all the efforts.
+In the end we were given the solve and gold (retroactively even) for all the efforts.
 I never went back to re-run the search against the challenge.
-Maybe someday I will... (probably not).
+We were still in the competion and had a shot, so we moved right-away into fault-injection.
+So I don't actually know what the solution is.
+One thing is for sure; the correct algorithm, bit-order, password-prep, bit offset and password-pair combination is somewhere in the massive search code we put together.

+This was alot of ups and downs and frustrations.
+Despite all that, I still enjoyed the challenge and I think riscure handled the situation as best they could.
+Special thanks to Alex Geana at Riscure for that.
+Maybe someday I will go back and re-run my search code on the patched binary... (probably not).